What is protective DNS (PDNS) and why is PDNS important?

 Protective DNS solutions block malicious domains in real time, providing enterprise-grade security for DNS infrastructure and network traffic.

 DNS is inherently vulnerable to compromise by bad actors.
-The standard security offerings in traditional DNS management solutions offer some protection, but their limits are vulnerable to exploitation.
+The standard security offerings in traditional DNS management tools offer some protection, but their limits make DNS a common target for exploitation.

 Meanwhile, protective DNS (PDNS) solutions analyze and filter DNS queries in real time using policy-based security controls.
 PDNS solutions are essential for effective enterprise network security in today’s complex environments.